Digital Advertising Tips

 However, it is shown that increasing frequency eventually causes diminishing returns on conversions.

 Research has shown that frequency operates most ideally on a bell curve methodology of implementation.
 Studies show that the ideal frequency should be between 4 and 7 to be optimized for conversions.
-This is typically seen on a per week measurement, so 4 to 7 impressions per target, per week.
+This is typically seen on a per-target basis, meaning per target per campaign.

 Comparing Numbers For Digital Advertising